 Infectious Diseases Inpatient Consult Rotation

 The Inpatient Infectious Diseases Service offers fellows a diverse experience that involves patients from multiple disciplines whose infections demand the expertise of the ID service.
-Virtually all aspects of infectious diseases are encountered on the ID consult service which manages patients at our three teaching hospitals: the Memphis VA medical Center, Regional Health One, and Methodist University Hospital.
+Virtually all aspects of infectious diseases are encountered on the ID consult service which manages patients at our three teaching hospitals: the Memphis VA medical Center, Regional One Health, and Methodist University Hospital.
 Fellows complete at least 12 months of inpatient consult service.

 The Adult Special Care Clinic is a multidisciplinary subspecialty clinic providing comprehensive care of HIV-infected patients.
 This clinic, which relies on the expertise of physicians, clinical pharmacologists, nurses, social workers and nutritionists provides an ideal environment for both patient care and the education and training of fellows in the long-term management of patients with HIV as well as an opportunity to learn about the management of other STDs.